isomerpages/moe-northvistapri/pages/FAQs.md

 2. I wish to contact the bookshop / uniform supplier / school bus vendor.
 Where can I get their contact information?<br><br>You may look for their contact information via ‘Information for Parents’ on the website and go to ‘School Services’.<br><br>

 3. I wish to share some feedback/suggestions with the school.
-Who should I feedback?
+Who should I feedback? <br><br>
 You can send an email to nvtps@moe.edu.sg.
-If you wish to email the HODs of the relevant departments, you may look for their contact information via ‘Our Team’ tab on the website and go to ‘School Executive Committee’.
+If you wish to email the HODs of the relevant departments, you may look for their contact information via ‘Our Team’ tab on the website and go to ‘School Management Committee’.